guybedford/chomp/docs/extensions.md

 ### Core Templates

-Some [Chomp templates](https://github.com/guybedford/chomp-templates) are provided for the JS ecosystem, and PRs to this repo are very welcome.
+Some [experimental Chomp templates](https://github.com/guybedford/chomp-templates) are provided for the JS ecosystem, and PRs to this repo are very welcome.

 These templates can be loaded via the `chomp:[name]` extension names.